TimaxLacs/hasyx/HASYX.md

 *   `async update(options: HasyxMethodOptions): Promise<any>`: Executes an update mutation.
 *   `async delete(options: HasyxMethodOptions): Promise<any>`: Executes a delete mutation.
 *   `subscribe(options: HasyxMethodOptions): Observable<any>`: Initiates a subscription, returning an Apollo Observable.
 If WebSockets are disabled (`NEXT_PUBLIC_WS=0`), falls back to polling.
+*   `async jwt(): Promise<string>`: Retrieves JWT token from the server for client-side authentication.
+This method is used when JWT_FORCE is enabled to ensure JWT availability.
+Returns the JWT token string or throws an error if the request fails.
 *   `async sql(sql: string, source?: string, cascade?: boolean): Promise<any>`: Executes raw SQL against the Hasura database.
 Requires admin-level access with URL and admin secret.
 Throws an error if Hasura instance is not available.
+*   `testAuthorize(userId: string, options: TestAuthorizeOptions): Promise<{ axios, apollo, hasyx }>`: (Development & Testing Only) A convenience method for authenticating as a specific user.
+It calls the global `testAuthorize` function but intelligently passes down the schema and Apollo client options from the current `Hasyx` instance.
+Options you provide to this method will override the instance's defaults.

+    ```typescript
+    // Assuming 'adminHasyx' is an existing Hasyx instance with admin rights

+    async function runTestAsUser(adminHasyx: Hasyx) {
+      // Create a test user first
+      const user = await adminHasyx.insert({
+        table: 'users',
+        object: { email: 'test@example.com', name: 'Test' },
+        returning: ['id']
+      });

+      // Now, get authenticated clients for that specific user
+      // It will reuse the schema and apollo options (like URL) from adminHasyx
+      const { hasyx: userHasyx, apollo: userApollo } = await adminHasyx.testAuthorize(
+        user.id,
+        { ws: false } // We can override options for this specific call
+      );

+      // userHasyx is now authenticated as the new user
+      const profile = await userHasyx.select({
+        table: 'users',
+        pk_columns: { id: user.id },
+        returning: ['name'],
+        role: 'me'
+      });

+      console.log(profile.name); // "Test"
+    }
+    ```

 ### `Hasyx` Class Properties